-No matter what style of sewing you do whether it be home furnishings, clothes or quilting you may have come across sewing clips.
-Now they aren’t necessarily a new thing but I think there is still a market that isn’t using them, myself included (for now at least).
+No matter what style of sewing you do whether it be home furnishings, clothes or quilting you may have come across sewing clips, also known as wonder clips.

 What Are Sewing Clips?

 Sewing clips are small clips that you can use to hold your fabric together, seams together or layers together.
 They are most popular with quilters as they are easier than using pins and easier to take out.

 Sewing clips are similar to pegs and other clips in the shape, structure, and design but have a small pad of rubber on the pincer parts to stop damage to the fabric.

 Sewing clips personally are part of my everyday use for sewing and a staple within my tools caddy.
 They are so much easier to use and personally much safer and easier to find if I drop them.

 Sewing clips are a great tool to have in your sewing room and sewing box as they are diverse, easy to use and perfect for a number of projects and tutorials.
 I have plenty more information on sewing tools and fabrics if you are just getting started.